Visual Testing Guide for Better User Experience

 A consistent and easy-to-use user experience requires consistency.
 The following tactics can be used to guarantee consistency:

-• Style Guides: Create and follow style guides for fonts, colors, and other design components.
+• Style Guidelines: To have set and follow stylistic guidelines for color, typeface, and other design areas.

 • Frequent Reviews: Make sure that updates and new features follow the defined design guidelines by conducting frequent reviews.